Why Clerk is the Default Choice for Auth and Subscriptions

 With a massive free tier upgrade to 50k MAU and new AI agent skills, Clerk has solved the biggest pain points of integrating application authentication.

-First install the Clerk AI skill in your project directory:
+Install the Clerk skill in your project directory:

 npx skills add clerk/skills